Shed Seven: Album and EP releases

 On 20 February 2017 the band announced they would be releasing their first studio album for 16 years later in the year and would be touring throughout December 2017 in support of Instant Pleasures.
-The band also announced Cast would be supporting them on the tour.
-Flick of the Finger gave the album an overwhelmingly positive 5 star review, with the publication stating with regard to the album's closing song, Invincible: '...ends on lyrics of “even if we crash and burn in the end”, but with a collection of songs here that invoke so many emotions, it's hard to see the band ever coming to a crash and burn finale.'
+Cast would be supporting them on the tour.
+Flick of the Finger gave the album a positive 5 star review, with the publication stating with regard to the album's closing song, Invincible: '...ends on lyrics of “even if we crash and burn in the end”, but with a collection of songs here that invoke so many emotions, it's hard to see the band ever coming to a crash and burn finale.'

 On 12 October 2019, Shed Seven played a short pre-match set prior to the 2019 Super League Grand Final at Old Trafford, Manchester.

-In December 2020, Shed Seven released a live album called Another Night, Another Town and revealed that they will be headlining an all-Yorkshire rock festival in June 2021 with support due from The Wedding Present, Skylights and The Pigeon Detectives.
+In December 2020, Shed Seven released a live album called Another Night, Another Town.
+They headlined an all-Yorkshire rock festival in June 2021 with support from The Wedding Present, Skylights and The Pigeon Detectives.

-On the 17th August, 2021, the band announced, in the media and on the band's official Facebook page, that Alan Leach and Joe Johnson would be leaving the band after their summer festival commitments with Shed Seven had been fulfilled.
-The announcement said that the remaining members would continue with the following winter tour, and further announcements would follow regarding replacement personnel.
+On 17 August 2021, the band announced that Alan Leach and Joe Johnson would be leaving the band after their summer festival commitments with Shed Seven had been fulfilled.
+The remaining members would continue with the following winter tour, and further announcements would follow regarding replacement personnel.

+On 3 February 2023, Shed Seven announced that they would be recording a new album in Spain, once again with producer Youth and new band members Tim Wills (keyboards and guitar, born Timothy James Wills, 5 July 1971) and Rob Maxfield (drums).

+On 5 January 2024, Shed Seven released A Matter of Time, their sixth studio album.
+This was to become the band's first ever number 1 album in the Official Charts.